 "The notoriously modest wordsmith often downplayed his accomplishments, attributing whatever success he happened to have to any of his collaborators.
 But others continue to sing praises for his work," said Ashley Lee from the Los Angeles Times.
-More than 29 years ago, in 1988, both Cherie Robin, and actor, Bob Hope, wanted to see to it in their lifetime that the beloved lyricist would be acknowledged for the legacy that was to be reported on in Roy Trakin's 2019 Variety article (https://pr.report/LtQl7j95); to this end, they sponsored Robin for a posthumous star on the Hollywood Walk of Fame.
+More than 30 years ago, in 1988, both Cherie Robin, and actor, Bob Hope, wanted to see to it in their lifetime that the beloved lyricist would be acknowledged for the legacy that was to be reported on in Roy Trakin's 2019 Variety article; to this end, they sponsored Robin for a posthumous star on the Hollywood Walk of Fame.
 Tragically, Cherie Robin never received the good news about Leo's star because she passed away on May 28, 1989, a little over one year before the letter from the Hollywood Chamber was sent out on June 18, 1990 announcing that her husband had been awarded the star.
-As a result of these ill-fated circumstances, Leo's star was never installed.
+As a result of these illfated circumstances, Leo's star was never installed.
 On July 6, 2017, Leo's grandson discovered Leo's long-lost star when he stumbled upon it on the internet.
 When, later that day, the grandson called the Hollywood Chamber and spoke to Ms. Martinez, he told her about his discovery of Leo's long-lost star; she officially confirmed it was true and said, "Nothing like this has ever happened before."

 Almost two years later on May 23, 2019, Ashley Lee from the Times first broke the grandson's serendipitous discovery in her story, "Leo Robin never got his Walk of Fame star.
-Now his grandson is fighting for it (http://pr.report/ONQRGXPq)."
-When, more than 29 years ago, the acceptance letter was mailed to Mrs. Robin (deceased) and subsequently returned to sender, Ms. Lee reported what happened, "The envelope was returned to its sender and has since remained in the Chamber of Commerce's records."
+Now his grandson is fighting for it."
+When, more than 30 years ago, the acceptance letter was mailed to Mrs. Robin (deceased) and subsequently returned to sender, Ms. Lee reported what happened, "The envelope was returned to its sender and has since remained in the Chamber of Commerce's records."
 She also tweeted, "at first I didn't believe that Leo Robin's star had really slipped through the cracks" with a photo of that acceptance letter and the envelope stamped "RETURN TO SENDER."
 The Hollywood Chamber made no attempt to notify the co-sponsor, Bob Hope, who has four stars on the Walk.
-In a press release (http://pr.report/cpLCt6qV) issued by Leo Robin Music on June 26, 2019, the following was said about the Hollywood Chamber, "What the Chamber did after the letter was (marked) "Return to Sender" was not customary practice but smacks of disregard for the individuals honored by the Walk of Fame Committee."
+What the Hollywood Chamber did after the letter was (marked) "Return to Sender" was not customary practice but smacks of disregard for the individuals honored by the Walk of Fame Committee.